-The antenna polarization shall be right-hand circular polarization (RHCP).
+The antenna polarization shall be right-hand circular polarization (RHCP), except for the second Toulouse orbitography beacon which transmits at 406.034 MHz and has a left-hand circular polarization (LHCP).

 Environmental and Operational Requirements:

 The orbitography beacon is designed to be operated within a controlled environment and therefore is not subjected to the thermal or other operational requirements specified in C/S T.001.